 The one downside to Libertex’s trading experience is that the platform doesn’t offer trade ideas or professional analysis.
 There is a market news feed and economic calendar to help you spot potential markets to trade.
 But for the most part, you’ll need to rely on your watchlists to stay ahead of the financial markets.

 Libertex is regulated by the Cyprus Securities and Exchange Commission.
 The platform offers 24/5 customer support and has won a number of awards for its support in the past.
 All UK trading accounts are covered under the Financial Services Compensation Scheme.

-Skilling is one of the best online brokers if you’re a day trader looking for discounted fees.
+Skilling is one of the popular online brokers if you’re a day trader looking for discounted fees.
 This broker is compatible with the MT4 trading platform that gives you access to a huge variety of advanced day trading tools.